Taliban sweep across Afghanistan's south; take 4 more cities

 This story has been updated to correct that the Taliban have taken 17 provincial capitals, not 18.

 Faiez reported from Istanbul and Krauss reported from Jerusalem.
-Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, and Munir Ahmed in Islamabad contributed to this report.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, Munir Ahmed in Islamabad, Frank Jordans in Berlin and Jan Olsen in Copenhagen, Denmark, contributed to this report.

 Credit: Sidiqullah Khan